 Roy just hung his head, unwilling to answer that.
 When children looked at their father, they saw someone who was invincible.
 They didn't understand that this man was just as fragile as they were and even harder to piece back together.
 Roy couldn't be that man to those boys.
 Not when Ed could look right through his masks and see the manipulative bastard underneath.
 Not when Al trusted his own abilities far above Roy's own when it came to protecting his brother.

-Shit, he hadn't even thought to let Al know what was happening to his brother…
+Oh hell, he hadn't even thought to let Al know what was happening to his brother…

 "I can't be their father," Roy said eventually.
 "A real father would have coddled them after that transmutation and never let them near the military.
 I led them right into it."